sjemmeh/userlogger-php/readme.md

 MSQL_DB=""
 ```

-### If you want to use sqlite, run the dev/create_sqlite.php command once.
+### If you want to use sqlite, open the manage.php page and create the database from there.